ibuioli/senmap/README.md

 # Senmap

-Application for Android devices that allows sending data from the Accelerometer and Gyroscope through OSC to a computer with local connection.
+Application for Android devices that allows sending data from the Mobile Sensors through OSC to a computer with local connection.
 Specially designed for Augmented Space Reality in Performing Arts.

-- Cordova-Angular Version
-- P5 Version (Deprecated)

 Compatible with Animap Software: